tudo-aqua/bgw/docs/components/uicomponents/uicomponents.md

 ## CheckBox

 A [CheckBox][CheckBoxDoc] is a component that can be checked or unchecked.
 It can be enabled to allow an indeterminate state.
-This can be used to express no selection.
+This can be used to express uncertainty.
 Whenever a CheckBox is clicked it changes its state in the following
 order:

 if indeterminate is not allowed